 The years went by.
-In the spring of 1859, the Austrian war ship Triton anchored near Lokrum.
-One evening in May a terrifying explosion struck the ship and put to death 86 marines.
+In the spring of 1859, the Austrian warship Triton anchored near Lokrum.
+One evening in May, a terrifying explosion struck the ship and put to death 86 marines.
 As Triton was filled with gunpowder, this explosion resounded through the area as if a sea monster came out and cried its most terrible roar.
-This was the reason why the commander in chief of the Austrian navy himself was called urgently – the archduke Maximilian Von Habsburg, the brother of the Austrian emperor Franz Josef I. He honored the dead by raising a monument on Lokrum, a cross made out of stone with engraved names of the fallen.
-However when Maximilian set foot on the island, he fell in love with it instantly and he wished it for himself.
+This was the reason why the commander in chief of the Austrian navy himself was called urgently – the Archduke Maximilian von Habsburg, the brother of the Austrian emperor Franz Josef I. He honoured the dead by raising a monument on Lokrum, a cross made out of stone with engraved names of the fallen.
+However, when Maximilian set foot on the island, he fell in love with it instantly, and he wished it for himself.
 After purchasing Lokrum, Maximilian arranged a love nest for him and his beautiful wife, Charlotte of Belgium.
-He embellished the island with pathways and gardens, he brought exotic plants and birds and they took one monastery wing as their summer home.
+He embellished the island with pathways and gardens, he brought exotic plants and birds, and they took one monastery wing as their summer home.
 The two of them visited their own personal paradise whenever they could, to enjoy the peace and quiet that Lokrum offered, away from the problems and intrigues of the court in Vienna.
-One time, the story says, Maximilian, who was deeply in love with his wife, engraved their initials and a heart into a crust of an ancient oak tree, but there was a storm and a lightning struck the old oak, as an ill omen of the misfortune that was to come.
+One time, the story says, Maximilian, who was deeply in love with his wife, engraved their initials and a heart into a crust of an ancient oak tree.
+Yet, there was a storm, and lightning struck the old oak, as an ill omen of the misfortune that was about to come.

-Some time later, Maximilian was proclaimed the emperor of Mexico and the newly royal couple moved there in 1864.
+Sometime later, Maximilian was proclaimed the emperor of Mexico, and the new royal couple moved there in 1864.
 After only three years, Maximilian was captured and executed by the rebel’s army of Benito Juarez.
 Poor empress Charlotte suffered a deep emotional breakdown.
 She did return to Lokrum once more, but barely surviving the shipwreck on the way to the island.
 The legend says that she was damned as she wore the necklace made out of red corals taken from the sea bottom near Lokrum.
 Charlotte spent the rest of her life in solitude, completely insane and in denial of her husband's death.

 In the following years, Lokrum changed several owners and each and every one of them met their unfortunate fates in one way or another.
 Some suffered financial disasters or were morally ashamed while others died in tragic circumstances.

-Lokrum became the property of the Habsburg family once again and they often used it for their time off.
-Even the empress herself, the beautiful Elisabeth of Bavaria, nicknamed Sissi, visited it and on that occasion she left her pearls on the shore of the Dead Sea, a beautiful salt lake on Lokrum, so that she could return there again.
+Lokrum became the property of the Habsburg family once again, and they often used it for their time off.
+Even the empress herself, the beautiful Elisabeth of Bavaria, nicknamed Sissi, visited it many times.
+On one occasion she left her pearls at the shore of the Dead Sea so that she could return there again.

-It was the crown prince Rudolf, the only son of Franz Josef I and Sissi, that took his wife, princess Stephanie to Lokrum for their honeymoon.
+It was the crown prince Rudolf, the only son of Franz Josef I and Sissi, that took his wife, Princess Stephanie to Lokrum for their honeymoon.
 According to the story, the earth shook and the sea unsettled when they stepped on the Lokrum ground, as the bad omen.
-The curse caught up with him later, when he fell in love with the 17 year old baroness Maria Vetsera.
-Their ice-cold bodies were found in the castle of Mayerling in 1889, when Rudolf passionately ended their young lives.
-First he shot his beautiful mistress in the head, after which he shot himself.
-This murder-suicide became known as the Mayerling incident.
+The curse caught up with him later, when he fell in love with the 17-year-old Baroness Maria Vetsera.
+Their ice-cold bodies were found in the castle of Mayerling in 1889 when Rudolf passionately ended their young lives.
+First, he shot his beautiful mistress in the head, then he shot himself.
+This murder-suicide became known as the Mayerling Incident.

 That wasn’t the end of the misery of the Habsburgs.
-The grieving mother of the deceased prince, the empress Sissi, wanting to get rid of Lokrum and its fatal curse, ordered that Lokrum had to be sold, but in a twist of fate, her own granddaughter, the archduchess Elisabeth Windisch-Gratz bought it again, bringing back the dark fate.
+The grieving mother of the deceased prince, the empress Sissi, wanting to get rid of Lokrum and its fatal curse, ordered that Lokrum had to be sold.
+Still, in a twist of fate, her own granddaughter, the archduchess Elisabeth Windisch-Gratz bought it, bringing back the dark fate.
 Her grandmother, the empress Sissi was killed brutally in Geneva in 1898 when she was stabbed in the heart by one Italian anarchist.
 Afterwards, the archduchess Windisch-Gratz was disinherited as she had been involved in a scandal in Prague.
 She fired shots at a singer in a nightclub, an alleged mistress of her husband.
-The woman died of a wound and this event was hushed up.
+The woman died of a wound, and this event was hushed up.

 The 20th century didn’t bring relief to the royal family.
 In June 1914, the crown prince Franz Ferdinand and his wife Sophie intended to spend their summer on the island.
 On their way, they stopped by the city of Sarajevo where they were assassinated.
-This tragedy sparked the World War I in which the centuries old Austro-Hungarian Empire ceased to exist.
+This tragedy sparked World War I in which the centuries-old Austro-Hungarian Empire ceased to exist.